Differentiating Warm Dark Matter Models through 21cm Line Intensity Mapping: A Convolutional Neural Network Approach: Data

 where $\nu_0$ is the rest frequency of the 21cm signal, $T_\gamma$ is the temperature of CMB photon, $H(z)$ is the Hubble parameter, and $T_{\rm S}$ is the spin temperature of HI gas.
 In this calculation, we consider the redshift space distortion for the position of the simulation particle.
 The position is shifted along the line of sight (LOS) by $(1+z)v_{\parallel} / H(z)$, where $v_{\parallel}$ is the velocity of the simulation particle along the LOS.

 \item{}[STEP 2] We have three choices for the LOS direction; these can be considered independent realizations.
-We use the images generated for the two directions of LOS as the training and validation data and for the other as the test data.
+We use the images generated for the two directions of LOS as the training and validation data, respectively and the rest of the LOS direction is used for the test data.
 We divide the simulation box along the LOS and generate the slices for each LOS direction.
 The width of each slice is $25.0$ $h^{-1}$ Mpc, corresponding to 2 slices.
 As the other choice of the width, we consider 3.125, 6.25, and 12.5 $h^{-1}$ Mpc, corresponding to the 16, 8, and 4 slices, respectively.
 We find the case of 25 $h^{-1}$Mpc projection shows the base performance.

 For the data augmentation, we employ the offsets when we divide the simulation box to make the training or validation data.
 The offsets are $\Delta = 50 i / 512$ $h^{-1}$Mpc where $i$ is the integer from zero to $512/ \mathrm{(number\ of\ slices)}$ in the direction along the LOS.
 At the edge of the box, we apply the periodic boundary condition.
 This may increase the number of available images sufficiently and significantly help our training process to converge, although the shifted images are not independent of each other.